msd7734/QuickDex/README.md

 Q: Is this program safe?
 Will it give me a virus/hack my computer/steal my bank account number/release my shiny Celebi/etc?

-A: Nope!
+A: It won't do any of that!
 It's completely safe.
 But don't take my word for it, Github has all the source code for your perusal.

 Q: This is useless.
 Why wouldn't someone just go to Bulbapedia or Serebii or somewhere else and search on the site directly?